DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/js_clients/js_without_backend.md

 ## New Project for the JavaScript client

 Create a new project for the JavaScript application.
-Beyond being able to serve your application's html and javascript, there are no requirements on the backend
-- you could use anything from an empty ASP.NET Core application to a Node.js application.
+Beyond being able to serve your application's html and javascript, there are no requirements on the backend.
+You could use anything from an empty ASP.NET Core application to a Node.js application.
 This quickstart will use an ASP.NET Core application.

 Create a new ASP.NET Core web application and add it to the solution by running the following commands from the *quickstart/src* directory: